-The evidence has indicated that towed (demersal) gear could have a significant impact on the circalittoral and infralittoral rock features.
-However, D&S IFCA has low confidence in the feature map for the MCZ, in particular the area in the far north west of the site.
-The area, in which various ray species are commercially targeted, has been mapped as a mix of coarse sediment and circalittoral rock however, the fishers would not target circalittoral rock when fishing for ray species.
+The evidence has indicated that towed (demersal) gear could have an adverse effect on the circalittoral and infralittoral rock features.
+In version 1.1 of this assessment D&S IFCA stated that there was low confidence in the feature map for the MCZ, in particular the area in the far northwest of the site.
 The supplementary advice provided by Natural England (2017) states: "The majority of the site is dominated by a mosaic of circalittoral rock and subtidal coarse sediment (Green et al., 2016).
 It is difficult to delineate boundaries between rock and sediment habitats due to the character of the seabed.
 Therefore, larger more generalised areas have been mapped and classified according to the dominant habitat (Green et al., 2016).
 Habitat boundaries in the subtidal part of the site should be regarded as indicative not definitive."